mpyw/co/README.md

 ### Optimizing concurrency by grouping same destination

-Note that HTTP/1.1 pipelining or HTTP/2 multiplexing actual uses only **1 TCP connection** for **same destination**.
+Note that HTTP/1.1 pipelining or HTTP/2 multiplexing actually uses only **1 TCP connection** for **the same destination**.
-You don't have to increase `concurrency` if the number of destination host is low.
+You don't have to increase `concurrency` if the number of destination hosts is low.

 However, Co cannot read `CURLOPT_URL`.
 This is the limitation from PHP implemention.
-To express that some cURL handles' destination are same, set unique identifier using **`CURLOPT_PRIVATE`**.
+To express that some cURL handles' destination are the same, set unique identifier using **`CURLOPT_PRIVATE`** each.

 ```php
 $urls = [